 How can you tell the difference between the so called male and female plants?

 Most all of the fields used for hybrid seed corn are planted in the same way.
-Most are planted with the pattern of one row of
+Most are planted in the pattern of one row of male, then four rows

-male then four rows of female followed by another row of male then four female.
+of female, followed by another row of male then four female.
 The entire field is planted in this pattern.

 Corn detasselers remove all tassels from the female rows.
 The male plants, planted in the single rows are NOT detasseled.
 The pollen from those plants pollinates the silks on the “female” plants that were detassled, resulting in hybrid seed corn kernels.

 What is the end result?

 The seed from the detasseled (female) plants is then harvested for use as hybrid seed, used in the commercial production of corn.
 In order to be sold as certified seed, 99.7% of the tassels must be removed from the female line, within a very narrow time frame.
 The new hybrids are much more vigorous and higher yielding.
 Major improvements have also been made in such traits as early maturity, disease resistance, drought tolerance, and insect tolerance.
 Almost all commercial corn grown in the US comes from hybrid seed.

 Corn is the number one cash crop in the Unied States, with a value of over $76 billion.
 Even though the hybrids are better yielding, better resistant to disease, and more vigorous, they do not pass this on to their offspring.
 Each generation must be bred anew.